clux/probes.hugo/content/post/2020-10-03-antimagic-revisited.md

 Thus, they probably have their full abilities unmodified completely - even if it can cast spells, like `Blackrazor`'s `Haste` ability.
 The magic of deities can not be modified by mortals.

 ### Interpretting the rest
-Warlocks/Wizards/Sorcerer with an active `Find Familiar` leave a bunch of open ended questions on how you can interact with them, even though the familiar clearly lingers.
+Spellcasters with an active `Find Familiar` leave a bunch of open ended questions on how you can interact with them, even though the familiar clearly lingers.
 [Telepathy is magical](https://rpg.stackexchange.com/questions/133610/which-features-of-a-wizards-familiar-if-any-are-considered-magical), and if telepathy is magical, then so is sharing of senses between a familiar (at least that is my interpretation).

-Otherwise; a warlock's `Pact Magic` is magical, as are their `Eldritch Invocations`, blade pactweapon, and `Mystic Arcanum`.
+Otherwise; a `warlock`'s `Pact Magic` is magical, as are `Eldritch Invocations`, blade pactweapons, and `Mystic Arcanum`.

-A sorcerer can't use sorcery points, as they "create \[..\] magical effects", or the clearly magical; `Metamagic`.
+A `sorcerer` can't use sorcery points, as they "create \[..\] magical effects", nor the clearly magical; `Metamagic`.

-The monk's KI energy draws on magical energy is said in the `PHB`, but this is only meant to mean "background magic in the multiverse" by quoting from the interview, which goes on to say:
+The `PHB` mentions that the `monk`'s `ki` energy draws on magical energy, but this is only meant to mean "background magic in the multiverse" `Crawford` says, and goes on to say:

 > "we only consider individual monk ability to be magical if we've put the word magic/magical/magically in that particular monk ability